Every Spring in Durham

 |Pictured: SE Rochelle and Wife, Durham, NC circa 1920something.|

-On Saturday, April 6th, 2013, Ton Up N*C presented the SE Rochelle Reliability Run as a tribute to SE Rochelle's contribution to North Carolina's motorcycle heritage.
+In April 2013, Ton Up N*C presented the SE Rochelle Reliability Run as a 100 year tribute tribute to S.E.
+Rochelle's contribution to North Carolina's motorcycle heritage.
 Here were the details:

 |Inside Rochelle's Durham shop (photo courtesy of Durham Library).|

 Rochelle not only provided the Durham motorcyclists with bikes, he created a motorcycle community in ways ranging from his promotion of motorcycle related attractions at the local amusement park, to the organization of a riding club and many local versions of the AMA sanctioned Gypsy Day Tour rides.
 Rochelle's Gypsy Day rides consisted of a round trip from Durham to Greensboro and back.
 Rochelle's club also traveled all over the USA.

 |Outside the old shop on Parrish Street, SE Rochelle is 2nd from right. (photo courtesy Durham Library).|

 |Chad and I outside the old 208 Parrish Street location of Rochelle's old shop.
 It is Dos Perros restaurant now.|

 |Whirl of Death motordome at Lakewood Park in Durham (photo courtesy of Durham Library).|